 Absolutely!
 If you can’t find mint chips or don’t like mint, you can definitely sub in the same amount of semi-sweet chocolate chips.

-How to Make Chocolate Mint Chip Cookies
+How to Make Double Chocolate Chip Cookies with Mint

-This is one of those straight forward, follow the standard cookie formula, cookie recipes.
-Start by creaming together the butter and sugar.
+- This is one of those straight forward, follow the standard cookie formula, cookie recipes.
+To make Mint Chocolate Cookies, start by creaming together the butter and sugar.
 You can mix these by hand or in a *stand mixer [affiliate link].
 Both work, equally well.
-Let the mixer run for 2 or 3 minutes to really incorporate the butter and sugar well.
-The butter should become lighter in color, light and fluffy.

-Beat the eggs into the butter/sugar mixture for another 2 minutes.
+- Beat the eggs into the butter/sugar mixture for another 2 minutes.

-Then, add the dry ingredients and mix just enough to thoroughly combine everything.
+- Then, add the dry ingredients and mix just enough to thoroughly combine everything.
 No extra mixing here.
 Once the flour has been added.
 Overworking will just make the cookies tough.
 You want that dense but tender, chewy, brownie-like and fudgy crumb.

-Now, stir in both kinds of chips and you’re ready to bake.
+- Now, stir in both kinds of chips and you’re ready to bake.

 Scoop the cookies onto a greased, or silicone mat lined, cookie sheet.